-European shares fall after heavy losses in Asia and the USContinue reading the main story
+European shares fall after heavy losses in Asia and the US

 |Market index||Current value||Trend||Variation||% variation|